Effective suburb research can be done in 4 simple steps ... learn how.

 Published in Your Investment Property Magazine, March 2014 (but still a classic!) - Written by Boomscore's research analyst

-Suburb research can be as extensive as you want it to be, but to avoid information overload it’s important to narrow in on the four most important aspects of suburb research, writes Boomscore’s research analyst.
+Suburb research can be as extensive as you want it to be, but to avoid information overload it’s important to narrow in on the four most important aspects, writes Boomscore’s research analyst.

-I have to admit that I can’t be bothered with exhaustive suburb research.
+I have to admit that I can’t be bothered with exhaustive location research.

 One of the reasons is that I consider myself ‘time poor’.
 I can’t afford to perform extra time-consuming steps doing things that may have a relatively minor influence on the end result.